osteel/pelican-blog-tutorial/README.md

 #Pelican blog tutorial

-Repository to illustrate the [Install and deploy a Pelican blog using Fabric with no Python background](http://blog.osteel.me/posts/2015/02/22/install-and-deploy-a-pelican-blog-using-fabric-with-no-python-background.html "Install and deploy a Pelican blog using Fabric with no Python background") series.
+Repository to illustrate the [Install and deploy a Pelican blog using Fabric](http://blog.osteel.me/posts/2015/02/24/install-and-deploy-a-pelican-blog-using-fabric-part-1-local-environment.html "Install and deploy a Pelican blog using Fabric") series.

 Its aim is to quickly get a Pelican blog running locally and to provide an easy way to test the provisionning of a server and the publication of content with Fabric.